pmndrs/react-three-fiber/readme.md

 Freeing resources is a [manual chore in threejs](https://threejs.org/docs/#manual/en/introduction/How-to-dispose-of-objects), but react is aware of object-lifecycles, hence three-fiber will attempt to free resources for you by calling `object.dispose()` (if present) on all unmounted objects.

-If you manage assets by yourself, globally or in a cache, this may *not* be what you want, and you can recursively switch it off:
+If you manage assets by yourself, globally or in a cache, this may *not* be what you want.
+You can recursively switch it off:

 ```jsx
 const globalGeometry = new THREE.BoxBufferGeometry()